johnmyleswhite/Vega.jl/README.md

 A Julia package for creating Vega visualizations.
 Convenience functions for common visualizations are provided, while also allowing for unlimited customization through modification of the main `VegaVisualization` composite type.

+At a high-level, my hope with this package is to provide an easy-to-use library to quickly make common visualizations, while also including some of the interactivity provided as part of the Vega 2 project.
+This package also provides a declarative syntax that deviates from Grammar-of-Graphics style packages.

 # Installation

 This package depends upon [Vega.js](https://github.com/vega/vega) from Trifacta and is provided automatically within Vega.jl.
+Currently, an Internet connection is required to use this package, as the required JavaScript libraries are delivered from a CDN.

 	Pkg.add("Vega")
 	using Vega